The Devil's in the Details: Plot

 During a series of phone calls that detail the action sequences, Thomas succeeds to get his family into action.
-He comes close to becoming fatally wounded on many occasions where his time nearly expires to complete a task and is also threatened with being injected by a deadly chemical compound.
+He comes close to becoming fatally wounded on many occasions where his time nearly expires to complete a task and is also threatened with being injected with a deadly chemical compound.
 Many of Bill's associates check in to keep watch, making Thomas believe he had been taken to Mexico.
 On one instance, he pleads help from a young man named Trevor (Lane Garrison) who enters the room, but he is revealed to be working with the others, soon bringing in Thomas's employee Olivia (Shi Ne Nielson) to shoot and kill her which infuriates Thomas.
 Eventually Thomas's sister Claire secures a large amount of drugs and money from a designated house, but when she transports it to the drop-off spot, she is apparently shot and killed.
 Soon, his father Richard calls Dr. Robert Michaels for help.
 Around this time, it’s revealed in a flashback that during his military duty with his comrade Hutchens (Albert Thakur), who was shot, Thomas inadvertently cornered and gunned down several armed kids in a home, causing his mental anguish.
 Robert arrives at Thomas's wife's house pretending to be looking for a plumber.
 Taking action, an armed Robert sneaks to the back and enters the house, ultimately killing two men to free the house of captivity.

 Released from restraint and left weakened on the floor, Thomas finds the chance to stab and kill an armed Trevor with a sharp object.
 Taking his gun, he also shoots Corbin in the head.
 Escaping the torture room after killing them both, Thomas walks down a corridor noticing audio equipment on a table.
 Exiting out, he realizes he was kept behind the same bar the entire time.
 He approaches Bill at the counter and shoots dead the provoking bartender Frank (Arturo del Puerto).
 Bill reveals there was no cartel and everything was his elaborate plan – they spied on him, set up the minor car accident, got him drunk in the bar, held him against his will and used certain audio clips to play tricks on him, all to goad Thomas into getting his family to commit the robbery of a drug dealer, something Bill admittedly did to other victims previously.
 Also Thomas's sister Claire was killed because his father involved the police.
 Exacting revenge, Thomas injects a lethal chemical compound into Bill, who dies as a result.
 Leaving the bar and relieved to see outside again, Thomas drives home to see his wife and daughter waiting to greet him at the door.